About me

 Visiting Professor in Critical Urban Theory and Urban Design , faculty of Architecture KU Leuven

-(2014 – present)
+(2014 – 2022)

 Lecturer MSc Building and Urban Design in Development, The Development Planning Unit, The Bartlett, UCL London